The Untold Truth Of Taylor Swift

 Inside Taylor Swift's squad

 Ah, yes.
 Taylor Swift's cadre of celebrity pals.
 Her high-profile friend group of models and musicians has included Selena Gomez, Lorde, and Karlie Kloss — and we're only scratching the surface of Taylor Swift's squad roster.
-As E!
-News reported in 2016, Swift and "a bevy of the bonafide members of her inner circle, including Dakota Johnson, Cara Delevingne, Lorde, Zoë Kravitz, Suki Waterhouse, Lily Donaldson and Martha Hunt" attended a Kings of Leon concert together.
-The 2015 visual for "Bad Blood" boasted a star-studded (Squad-studded?) ensemble that featured Gigi Hadid, Jessica Alba, Hayley Williams, and many others.
-Suffice to say, she's made a lot of friends over the years.
+The 2015 visual for "Bad Blood" famously boasted a star-studded (Squad-studded?) ensemble that featured Gigi Hadid, Jessica Alba, Hayley Williams, and many others.
+The following year, Swift attended a Kings of Leon concert with the likes of Dakota Johnson, Cara Delevingne, Zoë Kravitz, and more.
+Suffice to say, Swift's made a lot of friends over the years.

-The more famous the group became, Swift faced more and more backlash.
-"I never would have imagined that people would have thought, 'This is a clique that wouldn't have accepted me if I wanted to be in it,'" Swift confessed in an interview with Rolling Stone.
-She said what started off as a group of successful women turned into something past her original intention.
+The more famous the group became, the more backlash Swift faced.
+"I never would have imagined that people would have thought, 'This is a clique that wouldn't have accepted me if I wanted to be in it,'" Swift told Rolling Stone.
+She said what started off as a group of successful women turned into something beyond her original intention.
 "I thought it was going to be we can still stick together, just like men are allowed to do," Swift stated.
-And in an article she wrote for Elle, the singer reflected on several of these relationships in her 20s, calling a few of her connections "situationships."
-As Swift explained, "It's sad but sometimes when you grow, you outgrow relationships.
+And in an article she wrote for Elle, the singer described a few of those relationships, forged in her 20s, as "situationships."
+As Swift explained, "It's sad, but sometimes, when you grow, you outgrow relationships.
 You may leave behind friendships along the way, but you'll always keep the memories."

 Who is Taylor Swift Dating?